One of the keys to MySQL's success is its graphical interface phpMyAdmin which allows you to

 MySQL queries are written in SQL which is a command line language that may seem austere at first.
 For a first use of MySQL, we are going to use phpMyAdmin.
 The latter displays the MySQL queries for each action performed in the graphical interface.

-If you do not have a phpMyAdmin installation on your server or your local machine, you can perform the exercises on the interface demo of phpMyAdmin at this address: [https://demo.phpmyadmin.net/master-config/oquer(https://demo.phpmyadmin.net/master-config/) Please note, the databases are cleaned (erased) frequently and the privileges of users are reset.
-Out of courtesy to others users, do not modify the content of databases that do not belong to you.
+If you do not have a phpMyAdmin installation on your server or your local machine, you can - as a last resort - perform the exercises on the demo interface of phpMyAdmin at this address: https://demo.phpmyadmin.net/master-config/ Please note that the databases are deleted and the privileges of users are reset at regular intervalles.
+As a courtesy to others users, do not modify the content of databases that do not belong to you not.

 In the interface of phpMyAdmin, create a new database: